qodeinvestments/Swan-Documentation/Systems/BankNifty Calendar Spreads/readme.md

 ### 9. Contract Filter:
 - Backtest was performed again with a contract filter >=1000.

+### 10. Opening on each day of week:
+- Separate backtests were performed where Positions are opened on Each day of the week.

 ## Position Sizing:
 - Number of Shares.